-Influence: The Psychology of Persuasion, by Dr. Robert Cialdini, is an incredible book all about persuasion.
+Influence: The Psychology of Persuasion, by Dr. Robert Cialdini, is an incredible book all about how to influence, persuade and the principles of persuasion.

 Influence explains the psychology of why people say “yes”—and how to apply these understandings.

 Through Dr. Cialdini’s extensive research, he has identified the 6 key principles of persuasion, and shares them with us in this fantastic book.

 The rest of this post includes a summary of Influence: The Psychology of Persuasion, takeaways from Influence: The Psychology of Persuasion, and a reading recommendation for you.